 The impact COVID-19 has had on the restaurant industry in Norway

 Unlike many other European countries, Norway did not enter a state of complete 'lock-down' but saw the introduction of intense regulations starting on the 12th of March.
-In accordance with government guidelines, Norrein Group shuttered its doors at the height of the COVID-19 crisis, offering only takeout and delivery through its restaurant online ordering system.
+In accordance with government guidelines, Norrein Group shuttered its doors at the height of the COVID-19 crisis, offering only takeout and delivery through its online ordering system for restaurants.
 By late May the situation in Norway began improving, with school and restaurants reopening.

 In June, the Norrein Group had regained the majority of its lost revenue, and despite social distancing remaining in place, they have seen a 30% increase in revenue from the same period last year.